 The designer who came up with the idea

-Elisa Palomino-Perez has been in the fashion industry for more than 30 years and has worked with top names like Christian Dior, John Galliano, and Moschino.
+Elisa Palomino-Perez has been in the fashion industry for over 30 years and has worked with top names like Christian Dior, John Galliano, and Moschino.
 She knows the fashion industry like the back of her hand.
-Apart from being a fashion designer, Elisa has been an educator and researcher since 2012 at Central Saint Martins, UAL, and a Fulbright Scholar at the Smithsonian Institute, Arctic Studies Center.
+Besides being a fashion designer, Elisa has been an educator and researcher since 2012 at Central Saint Martins, UAL, and a Fulbright Scholar at the Smithsonian Institute, Arctic Studies Center.
 The research purpose included practices for sustainable fashion, fish skin, intangible cultural heritage, and material innovation.

-Her interest in opting for fish skin crafted clothes lies somewhere with her thought of being a mermaid as a child.
+Her interest in opting for fish skin-crafted clothes lies somewhere with her thought of being a mermaid as a child.
 She had even learned synchronized swimming while growing up.
 She highlights the many benefits of using fish skin leather to craft clothes.
-She also adds that the best part about using the skin is that they are considered to be waste products and hence this also becomes recycled fashion.
-She further proves that by saying that she has a bag made from fish skin leather made in 2002 and it has actually aged well with a beautiful coating of patina.
+She also adds that the best part about using the skin is that it is considered to be a waste product, and hence, this also becomes recycled fashion.
+She further proves that by saying that she has a bag made from fish skin leather made in 2002, and it has actually aged well with a beautiful coating of patina.

 The benefits of fish skin leather